abbyblachman/csv-input-output/README.md

 In order to install node, you can run `brew install node` or install it using your preferred package manager.

-Once you have installed node, you can clone this repository.
+Once you have installed node, you can clone into this repository by running `git clone <ssh/https link>` in your terminal.

-When you have cloned, navigate to the  `datamade-code-challenge` directory.
+When you have cloned into the repo, navigate to the `datamade-code-challenge` directory.

 In your terminal, run: `node index.js`.